Understanding Late-Night Highs After High-Fat Meals

 What to avoid

-• Stacking insulin without confirming the spike’s cause.
+• Stacking medications without confirming the spike’s cause.

 • Assuming your body “failed” you.